Feralthedogg/Novum/README.md

 - `WithContract(func(T) bool) NovumComposite[T, Deps]`
   Sets a contract for validation.
 - `Run(initialState StateLayer[int]) (T, StateLayer[int], []EffectFunc, error)`
-  Executes the chain and returns the final value, state, effects, and any error.
+  Executes the chain and returns the final value, state, side effects, and error (if any).

 ### Future Integration

-To integrate asynchronous operations, the following function converts a `future.Future[T]` into a composite chain:
+To integrate asynchronous operations, use `FromFuture` to convert a `future.Future[T]` into a composite chain:

 ```go
 // FromFuture converts a future.Future[T] into a NovumComposite[T, Deps].